-If a person behind the barricade, stopping, etc. verbally relays to the team that the area is "airtight", an airlock is not required.
+If a person behind a barricade, stopping or other intact and airtight structure, verbally relays to the team that the area behind them is "airtight", an airlock is not required.

 A refuge alternative is considered to be airtight and is equipped with an airlock therefore no airlock is required to breach the refuge alternative.